davedelong/DDMathParser/README.markdown

 - If you use one of the options that does *not* accept an `NSError **`, then any tokenization, parsing, or evaluation errors will be `NSLog`ged.
 - If you use one of the options that does accept an `NSError **`, then you *must* supply one.
 Failing to do so will probably result in a crash.

+### Regarding Whitespace

+Until recently, whitespace was ignored in evaluated strings.
+This meant that `@"3 4"` was the same as `@"34"`.
+However, whitespace is now seen as a *logical break* in the token stream.
+Now, `@"3 4"` will be parsed as the `3` token followed by the `4` token.
+And because of the logic in recognizing implicit multiplication, a multiplication operator will be injected into the stream.
+Now, `@"3 4"` is recognized as `@"3*4"`, or `12`.

 ### NSString